learn-co-curriculum/variable-readme/README.md

 # => "squeek"
 ```

 Hmmm... `sound` is still pointing to the original lowercased value.
 What does this tell us?
-When `upcase` did it's thing to the variable, what MUST `sound` have handed over to `upcase` for us to see this result?
+When `upcase` did its thing to the variable, what MUST `sound` have handed over to `upcase` for us to see this result?

 Only it's *value*.
 In fact it must have made a *copy of that value* that `upcase` could operate on while still holding onto the original unaltered value.
 If this process did not happen the value 'squeek' wouldn't exist for us to look up and we'd only be able to see 'SQUEEK'.